 Taking the pledge to Commit to Health seems like a natural next step for us in this process.
 The pledge allows us to formalize our intentions and holds us accountable to them.
 It also validates our work and confirms that OST programs are instrumental in helping children develop healthy lifestyle habits.

 How are your out of school time programs evolving to incorporate more healthy lifestyle initiatives?
-NRPA and Johnson County Park and Recreation District want to hear about the efforts your agency is making by committing to health and encourage you to take the pledge!
-Learn more about Commit to Health in the April issue of Parks & Recreation.
+NRPA and Johnson County Park and Recreation District want to hear about the efforts your agency is making by committing to health.
 Tweet us what you think about Commit to Health and if your agency is pledging using the hashtag #CommitToHealth.

 Kim Chappelow-Lee is the Children’s Services Manager for Johnson County Park and Recreation District in Merriam, Kansas.